mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## HTTP Servers

 - can test REST service performance using the "RESTful Stress" Chrome extension
-- consider using the :w
+- consider using the httprouter package
-  gghttprouter package

   - ex.